TheReyzer/11tycms/posts/hugeapk-2-0-project.md

 title: HugeApk 2.0 Project
 description: Now it's time to look the future.
 tags:
-  - dev
+  - Dev
 date: 2022-09-01T23:03:48.928Z
 ---
 This "blog" was created not just to registry progress like a diary, but, to learn 11ty, especially to create a new version of ***HugeApk***, my other site.

 It's hard to maintain more than **200 apps' information** alone, so I was wondering if have the best way to do it, and I found 11ty!